 To catch the mice that you know are living in your home, put down traps in strategic locations.
 Look for areas with a lot of mouse droppings.
 If you don’t experience success, try moving the traps to different places.
 There are a few areas that might experience more activity than others, like near the trash can, the washing machine and the dishwasher.

-Bring In The Professionals
+Bring In The Professional Mice Control

 If all else fails, call in the professionals at Bug Guy Pest Control.
 They know what to look for and they know what steps to take to make the infestation a distant memory.
 They’ll come in, evaluate your property, and put together a plan to help ensure that you don’t see your furry friends anymore.